lowRISC/sunburst-chip/README.md

 The HyperRAM device itself is an onboard memory module that uses the HyperBus interface.
 [OpenHBMC](https://github.com/OVGN/OpenHBMC) is an open-source HyperBus controller IP suitable for use with the FPGA on the Sonata board, but it features an AXI4 bus for host communications rather than TL-UL.
 The [`hbmc_tl_top`](https://github.com/lowRISC/sonata-system/blob/main/rtl/ip/hyperram/rtl/hbmc_tl_top.sv) module, derived from [`hbmc_axi_top`](https://github.com/OVGN/OpenHBMC/blob/master/OpenHBMC/hdl/hbmc_axi_top.v), provides a TL-UL interface rather than an AXI4 interface by tweaking the logic and using some smaller primitives.
-This approach may not be as clean as using an adapter, but it is more targetted and may require fewer logic/memory resources.
+This approach may not be as clean as using an adapter, but it is more targeted and may require fewer logic/memory resources.
 It also may provide better performance, which for an interface to program/data memory is quite important.

 ### External I/O